 The Wagner-Peyser Act and the Americans with Disabilities Act (ADA) provide for voluntary disclosure of disabilities.
 ADA also requires that reasonable accommodations be provided upon request to job seekers seeking Workforce Solutions Office services.
 For additional information on providing reasonable accommodations, refer to Workforce Development (WD) Letter 24-01, issued June 22, 2001, and titled “Prohibition Against Discrimination Based on Disability or Limited English Proficiency in the Administration of Workforce Services,” and subsequent issuances.

 The nondiscrimination and universal access requirements of WIOA §188 and its regulations for individuals with disabilities at 29 CFR §38 require the one-stop delivery system and one-stop career centers to ensure universal access and equal opportunity for individuals with disabilities in the workforce development system.
 Boards must ensure that Workforce Solutions Office programs, services, and facilities are accessible to individuals with disabilities and other barriers to employment and comply with federal and state requirements.
-Boards must submit the name and telephone number of a liaison on accessibility-related issues to TWC’s three-member Commission.
+Boards must submit the name and telephone number of a liaison on accessibility-related issues to TWC’s EO Officer at EO.Reports@twc.texas.gov.

-Boards may refer to DOL’s resources and guidance to evaluate Certified Texas Workforce Solutions Offices and develop service plans that address accessibility for individuals with disabilities.
+Boards may refer to DOL’s resources and guidance to evaluate Workforce Solutions Offices and develop service plans that address accessibility for individuals with disabilities.

-Boards must ensure that Workforce Solutions Office staff does not disclose information to potential employers about a job seeker’s disability without prior approval from the job seeker.
+Workforce Solutions Office staff must not disclose information to potential employers about a job seeker’s disability.

 To ensure accessibility for individuals who are deaf, hard-of-hearing, or speech-disabled, the use of relay services for communication is sometimes required.
-For a list of relay services and providers, refer , issued July 9, 2010, and entitled “Customers Requiring Relay Services,” and subsequent issuances.
+For a list of relay services and providers, refer to TA Bulletin 311, issued September 23, 2024, and titled “Customers Requiring Relay Services,” and subsequent issuances.

-A-107: Security of Personal Identity Data
+A-106: Security of Sensitive Personal Information

-Boards and other TWC grantees must ensure the security and confidentiality of customers’ personal identity data by adhering to the following guidelines
+Workforce Solutions Office staff and other TWC grantees must ensure the security and confidentiality of customers’ personal identity data by adhering to the following guidelines for security:

 Physical Security